Undergraduate BSc (Hons)

 How do I become a qualified psychologist?

-All practising psychologists must have postgraduate qualifications which means there isn’t a fast track route to a career in psychology.
-To become a chartered psychologist, you need to gain Graduate Basis for Chartered Membership by completing a BPS-accredited degree.
+All practising psychologists must have postgraduate qualifications which means there isn’t a fast-track route to a career in psychology.
+To become a chartered psychologist, you need to gain a Graduate Basis for Chartered Membership by completing a BPS-accredited degree.
 You can then look at further training in your specific field of interest.
 An undergraduate degree in psychology is typically the first step on the ladder for those wanting to become a psychologist.
 It generally takes around six years to become fully qualified, usually including a full three-year degree and three years of postgraduate training.

 Further study (generally 1 - 2 years) will also be required for areas such as teaching, HR and counselling.